 Ahmad will brief members about the latest trade and investment opportunities in Malaysia.
 Chew will talk about how to set up a business in the country, and give details about the employment, legal and taxation policies there.
 Siew will share on industrial parks and commercial properties in Malaysia as well as the MM2H scheme.
 Lastly, Suhaimi will give members an analysis of Malaysia's macroeconomic performance.

-This is an invaluable opportunity to get a full picture of investment opportunities Malaysia – register now!
+This is an invaluable opportunity to get a full picture of the investment opportunities in Malaysia – register now!